 The PROJECT

-Breeding and resting habitats—primarily marine caves—are threatened by tourism development, urbanisation, and other human disturbances.
-The habitat degradation forces seals to use suboptimal sites, reducing pup survival.
+Their habitats – primarily marine caves – are threatened by tourism development, urbanisation, and other human disturbances.
 Accidental entanglement in fishing gear and deliberate killings further endanger the species.
 Urgent conservation action is needed: habitats must be located and protected, and local communities informed and engaged.

 Greece, with its extensive coastline, still hosts a recovering population thanks to decades of dedicated conservation work.
-As this population slowly expands, monk seals are now sporadically observed along the coasts of Albania, Montenegro, and Croatia—areas that may soon be recolonized.
+As this population slowly expands, monk seals are now sporadically observed along the coasts of Albania, Montenegro, and Croatia – hopefully leading to a more stable presence in the area.

-Identifying and safeguarding the remaining suitable habitats in these regions is essential for the long-term recovery of the monk seal.
+Identifying and safeguarding the remaining suitable habitats in these regions is essential for the long-term recovery of the species.
 Just as important is fostering awareness of the species’ needs and threats.
 Lasting protection will only be possible through strong cooperation between conservationists, local communities, the tourism sector, and fisheries.

 The Project

-The project initiative began 2017 with a survey led by the Hellenic Society for the Study and Protection of the Monk Seal (MOm), supported by the EuroNatur Foundation, to assess monk seal presence along the coast of Corfu and adjacent areas in the North Ionian Sea.
-This region is considered a key source population for the Adriatic and was surveyed to evaluate its conservation status.
+The project initiative began in 2017 with a survey led by the Hellenic Society for the Study and Protection of the Monk Seal (MOm), supported by the EuroNatur Foundation, to assess monk seal presence along the coast of Corfu and adjacent areas in the North Ionian Sea.
+This region is considered a key area for the return of the monk seal towards the Adriatic and was surveyed to evaluate its conservation status.
 Results confirmed the potential for monk seals to naturally expand northward.

-Building on these findings, the project extended its focus to the Adriatic coasts of Albania, Montenegro, and Croatia in 2018.
+Building on these findings, the project extended its focus to the Adriatic coasts of Albania (PPNEA), Montenegro (CZIP), and Croatia (BIOM) in 2018.
 National NGOs from each of these countries joined the effort, working together to lay the groundwork for the monk seal’s return through joint research, habitat protection, and public engagement.

-Since 2024, the project has further expanded to include Italy, bringing the entire Adriatic coastline under one coordinated conservation framework.
-The inclusion of new NGO partners has strengthened regional collaboration and broadened the scope of conservation actions across borders.
+Since 2024, the project has further expanded to include Italy, with the aim to bring the entire Adriatic coastline under one coordinated conservation framework.
+The inclusion of new NGO partners (FlagPine, MedCEM, Archipelago) has strengthened regional collaboration and broadened the scope of conservation actions across borders.
 Together, we aim to support the natural recolonisation of monk seals and ensure the long-term protection of their habitats in the Adriatic Sea.

 Habitat Protection